LEGAL

 Other Important Website Information

-Our website contains links to third party sites that are not sites of SPG affiliates or divisions.
+Our website contains links to third party sites.
 If you click on one of those links, you will be taken to websites we do not control.
-This policy does not apply to the information practices of those sites.
-You should read the privacy policy of those other websites carefully.
-We are not responsible for those third party sites.
-Links to outside sites do not constitute or imply endorsement by us of the linked site or any material displayed on those sites.
+This Policy does not apply to the information practices of those sites.
+You should read the privacy policies of those other websites carefully.
+We are not responsible for those third-party sites.
+Links to third party sites do not constitute or imply endorsement by us of the linked site or any material displayed on those sites.

-Our websites are not intended for children under 13 years of age.
-No one under age 13 may provide any information through our websites, and we do not knowingly collect Personal Information from children under 13.
-If you are under 13, do not use or provide any information on this website or otherwise provide any information about yourself to us, including your name, address, telephone number, email address, or any screen or username you may use.
-If we learn we have collected or received Personal Information from a child under 13 without verification of parental consent, we will use commercially reasonable efforts to delete that information.
-If you believe we might have any information from or about a child under 13 without parental consent, please contact us at the mailing address shown beneath the heading “Your Right to Review Your Information.”
+SPG websites are not intended for children under 13 years of age.
+No one under age 13 may provide any information through our websites, and we do not knowingly collect Personal Information from children under thirteen.
+If you are under thirteen, do not use or provide any information on this website or otherwise provide any information about yourself to us, including your name, address, telephone number, email address, or any screen or username you may use.
+If we learn we have collected or received Personal Information from a child under thirteen without verification of parental consent, we will use commercially reasonable efforts to delete that information.
+If you believe we might have any information from or about a child under thirteen without parental consent, please contact us at the mailing address shown beneath the heading “Your Right to Review Your Information.”

 Information Security Practices

-We maintain technical and organizational security measures reasonably designed to protect the security of your Personal Information against loss, misuse, unauthorized access, disclosure, or alteration.
-Specialty Program Group LLC and its affiliates take steps in accordance with the Systems Information and Standards of our Code of Business Conduct and Ethics to secure your Personal Information with appropriate levels of security around storage and use.
+We maintain technical and organizational security measures reasonably designed to protect the security of your Personal Information against loss, misuse, and unauthorized access, disclosure, or alteration.
+Specialty Program Group LLC and its affiliates take steps to secure your Personal Information with appropriate levels of security around storage and use.
 Despite this, the security of information cannot be guaranteed.
-If you have reason to believe that your Personal Information maintained by us is no longer secure, please immediately notify us utilizing contact information set forth below.
+If you have reason to believe that your Personal Information maintained by us is no longer secure, please immediately notify us utilizing the contact information set forth below.
 In the event of a breach impacting your Personal Information, we intend to provide you with notification to the extent required by applicable law.

 Your Right to Review Your Information

 You may have the right to review your Personal Information that we could reasonably locate and retrieve, and to request that we correct, amend, or delete any inaccurate information.
-To make a related request, or to ask any question concerning this Policy, you can write us at:
+To make a related request, or to ask any question concerning this Policy:

 Chief Legal Officer